Results Museums Lisbon

 Art Museum with a beautiful garden presenting a rich collection of paintings of Portuguese masters, goldsmiths and ceramics.

-To whet your appetite, start with a pretty painting by Boucher (Louis XV's favorite painter) in exquisite pink hues, before moving on to the room of foreign paintings: two Courbets, including a snowy landscape that anticipates Impressionist technique and light (not on show here).
-Side by side, a study by Fragonard which (better than in his finished paintings) reveals the painter's dexterity and speed in "sketching" his subject, and a study by Tiepolo.
+To whet your appetite, start with a pretty canvas by Boucher (Louis XV's favorite painter) in exquisite pink hues, before moving on to the room of foreign paintings: two Courbets, including a snowy landscape that anticipates Impressionist technique and light.
+Side by side, a study by Fragonard that "sketches" its subject and an impressive collection of paintings by European masters, including works by Hans Holbein, Dürer, Zurbarán and Piero della Francesca.

-In another room, among canvases by the Flemish school, you'll notice a very fine Pieter de Hooch (16th century), entitled Conversation.
-Not far away, a Murillo (17th century) from which the mystical face of Saint Catherine emerges against an absolutely dark background.
+In another room, among canvases from the Flemish school, you'll notice a very fine Pieter de Hooch (16th century), entitled Conversation.
+Not far away, a Murillo (17th century) from which the mystical face of St. Catherine emerges against an absolutely dark background.
+On the second floor, you'll find collections of Flemish tapestries, ceramics (including Portuguese azulejos) and Asian porcelain, bearing witness to the commercial and cultural exchanges between Portugal and the rest of the world.

-One room is devoted to nine paintings by Zurbarán (17th century) depicting the apostles, painted with an apparent neutrality, but in fact with meticulous realism.
+One room is devoted to nine paintings by Zurbarán (17th century) depicting the apostles, painted with apparent neutrality, but in fact with painstaking realism.

-Next to it, a fine portrait by Van Dyck (16th and 17th centuries), a master in this field.
+Next to it, a fine portrait by Van Dyck (16the and XVIIe centuries).
 Further on, a Peter Bruegel (17th century) showing a scene of "charity", a pretext, in the painter's usual swarming and incredible profusion of detail, for showing the figures of misery.
-Opposite, a very interesting 17th-century canvas by the little-known Pieter de Bloot, Christ at Martha's House.

 In the next room: two imposing altarpieces, including a Quentin Metsys(Way of the Cross, Deposition, Resurrection) and a Pieter Cœcke Van Aelst (16th century) with a more original composition.

-Then, in the miraculous room, a Cranach, including a striking Salome: note the absolute emptiness of the gaze as you present the tray on which the decapitated head of St. John the Baptist rests (with its particularly realistic neck), and the triptych by the hallucinating Bosch: The Temptation of St. Anthony.
+Next, a miraculous room, a Cranach including a striking Salome: note the absolute emptiness of the gaze as you present the tray where the decapitated head of St. John the Baptist rests, and one of the museum's most famous pieces, Hieronymus Bosch's Triptych of the Temptations of St. Anthony, discreetly brought back to Portugal in the XVIIᵉ century by a Portuguese priest.

-In the next room, take a look at canvas numbered 1261, a surprising 16th-century face of the Child (attributed without certainty to the Master of the Half-Lengths): the background is made up of a multitude of tiny, round touches on which the Virgin's shadow is darkly outlined.
+Pay attention in the next room to canvas numbered 1261, a very surprising 16th-century Face of the Child (attributed without certainty to the Master of the Half-Lengths): the background is composed of a multitude of tiny round touches on which the Virgin's shadow cuts darkly.

 Closing the second floor is an altarpiece of sumptuous technique and craftsmanship: Sainte Anne et la Vierge, by Ramon Destorrents (16th century).
-You'll pass pieces of Portuguese furniture, before losing yourself in reverie before three superb Japanese screens with golden clouds, depicting the Portuguese landing.
+You'll pass pieces of Portuguese furniture, before losing yourself in reverie before three superb Japanese biombos (Nanban screens) with golden clouds, recounting the landing of the Portuguese.
+On this floor you'll also see Chinese porcelain, lacquerware and Indian and African ivory, often associated with Portuguese maritime and commercial history.
+Note that if you are particularly interested in a particular type of object (for example, furniture, porcelain or tapestries), you can ask at the museum reception desk for a guide or map to help you find the corresponding rooms more easily.

-You then reach a floor devoted to Portuguese painting: in addition to a Descent from the Cross by Vasco Fernandès, a strange curiosity emerges: The Martyrdom of Saint Catherine (a most realistic decapitation).
-In response, a canvas shows the ascension of Saint Catherine, whose decapitated body is placed on a cloth carried by three angels, the fourth carrying the head...
-Alongside a diptych and a triptych attributed to Nuno Gonçalves, we finally arrive at the masterpiece by an unknown late 16th-century artist.
-Certainly the finest Ecce Homo in the history of painting.
+You then reach a floor devoted to Portuguese painting: in addition to a Descent from the Cross by Vasco Fernandès, a strange curiosity emerges: The Martyrdom of Saint Catherine, which shows the ascension of Saint Catherine, whose decapitated body is carried by three angels.
+The museum houses a masterpiece attributed to Nuno Gonçalves, the famous Panels of Saint Vincent (XVᵉ century), considered one of Portugal's national treasures.

 Did you know?
 This review was written by our professional authors.